miracneroid/iOS-development/README.md

 - Xcode (latest version recommended)
 - macOS (for iOS and macOS development)
 - Swift knowledge

-## 🤝 Contributing

-This is a personal learning repository, but feel free to explore and learn from the code examples.

-## 📝 License

 This repository is for educational purposes.
 # iOS-development